TioT2/kalang_rs/README.md

 # Compiler

-There is 3 Ka compiler implementations planned.
+There is three Ka compiler implementations planned, so there are their brief descriptions:

-### KLC-RS
+## KLC-RS

-Rust and LLVM - based implementation of Ka compiler, is under active development.
+Rust and LLVM - based implementation of Ka compiler, is under active development and currently occupies this repo.

-### KLC-C
+## KLC_C

-C-based implementation, will be built as a .....
+C-based implementation, will be built as a ........................

-### KLC
+## KLC

-Main, Ka-based implementation, is not even planned yet.
+Main, Ka-based implementation, isn't even planned yet.